 Each business unit within the Bank is responsible for taking and managing its own operational risk.
 The Bank’s Operational Risk department is responsible for developing and maintaining tools for identifying, measuring, monitoring and controlling operational risk.

-The primary tools used by the Bank to measure operational risk are:
+The primary tools used by the Bank to analyze and measure operational risk are:

 - Risk and Control Self-Assessment

 - Key risk indicator